WhatsApp marketing KPIs: 4 metrics

 3. Click-through rate (CTR)

-We also sometimes call this "tap-through rate" since WhatsApp is on mobile.
-It's equivalent to the CTR you're familiar with from email marketing.
+This is equivalent to the click-through rate (CTR) you're familiar with from email marketing.
 It measures how many people tapped on a link in your WhatsApp message out of the number that opened it.
-It's not the number of people who

 CTR is a good indicator of how well your campaign engages people.
 Our clients use this heavily for A/B testing – for example comparing CTR with an image compared to without.
-How does it compare if you add or don't add a header (tip: adding a header usually performs better).
+Or how do results compare if you add or don't add a header?
+Tip: adding a header sometimes performs better.

 🧮 How to calculate?
-(No. people who tapped on message/no. people message was delivered to)*100
+(No. people who clicked on a link in the message/no. of people whom the message was delivered to)*100

 ⚖️ Unit: %